basetenlabs/truss-examples/stable-diffusion/sdxl-turbo/README.md

 ## Invoking SDXL Turbo

-This model only takes a single input called `prompt` and outputs a single image with the dimensions(512x512) encoded as a base 64 string.
+This model only takes two inputs called `prompt` and `num_steps` and outputs a single image with the dimensions(512x512) encoded as a base 64 string.

-- `prompt`: Text describing the desired image
+- `prompt` (required): Text describing the desired image
+- `num_steps` (optional): Number of steps the model should iterate.
+Must be between 1-4.

 It returns a JSON object with the `result` field containing the generated image as a base 64 string.